Kurita’s PFAS Water Treatment Approach

 Understanding PFAS is the first step.
 Designing the right treatment strategy is where Kurita adds value.

-We conduct PFAS mapping across multiple matrices using established analytical methods and low detection limits.
+We conduct a complete PFAS analysis and mapping across multiple matrices using established analytical methods to accurately quantify a wide range of PFAS compounds in contaminated samples.

 We investigate your system and potential contaminated sources, with Kurita experts doing sampling on site, data collection, and frequent technical exchanges so recommendations match your existing equipment, constraints, and goals.